slamdf150xc/EPV-Resume-User/README.md

 ```
 You will be promted for input if you do not provide the username...
 > What is the name of the user that needs to be resumed in EPV:

-## Things to do
-- [x] Allow script to take user to resume as arugment.
-- [ ] Add more complete error handling.